 Choose a healthy routine consisting of a variety of healthy foods which helps you feel good from the inside and get adequate rest to help you manage the stress and fatigue of cancer treatment.
 These changes can improve your energy level.

-Also, try to maintain your everyday lifestyle, but be open to making necessary changes when required.
-During stressful times people mostly overlook such a simple strategy which will mark a significant difference in life.
+Also, try to maintain your everyday lifestyle, but be open to making necessary changes when required. some small planning can bring significant difference in life.
 When the future is unsure, planning and organizing may suddenly seem overwhelming.

 Try to talk to cancer survivors:

 The cancer survivors stories give a ray of hope to all the patients suffering the same situation.
-Sometimes it will feel like the people you share your thoughts with, who haven’t experienced a cancer diagnosis, can’t fully understand what you are going through.
 It is always helpful to talk to people who have been in your situation before.
 The cancer survivors can share their experiences and give you insight into what you can expect during treatment.

 You can connect with cancer survivors through cancer support groups.
 Consult your doctor about cancer support groups in your locality or contact your local Cancer Society.
-Online message boards also bring cancer survivors together.
+There are may online message boards which bring cancer survivors together.
 Start with the Cancer Society’s and connects with Cancer Survivors Network.

 Cancer is a disease that affects a person not only physically and mentally but also financially.
-Everyone should keep in mind the potential financial impact of cancer treatment.
-Insurance makes a big difference in cancer care.
-If you have insurance, read your plan carefully and talk to your provider about your cancer diagnosis.
-If you don’t have insurance, try to enrol in insurance.
+Insurance can help you in the treatment immensely.
+If you have insurance, read your plan carefully and talk to your insurance provider about your cancer diagnosis.
+If you don’t have insurance, try to enroll in it at the earliest.